Pittsburgh Cerebral Palsy Lawyer

 • Home healthcare

-Victims may also be entitled to punitive if a medical professional was reckless or grossly negligent.
+Victims may also be entitled to punitive damages if a medical professional was reckless or grossly negligent.
 Call the Pittsburgh cerebral palsy attorneys of Munley Law to learn what compensation you may be entitled to.

 How is Compensation Calculated in Medical Malpractice Claims?